Jasmin1117/AOOPSRS/README.md

 - **Leave Approval Management:** Streamline and automate the process of approving employee leave requests to ensure timely responses and compliance with company policies.
 - **Dashboard for Leave Management:** Access a centralized dashboard to monitor leave balances, track employee absences, and forecast staffing needs effectively.
 - **Timesheet Management:** Efficiently manage and track employee work hours and attendance through an integrated timesheet management module.

+#### Payroll Administrators:
+- **Accuracy and Compliance:** Ensure precise payroll calculations and compliance with labor laws.
+- **Efficiency in Processing:** Streamline payroll processes to reduce manual errors and improve efficiency.
+- **Payroll Dashboard:** Access a dashboard for monthly pay period management and monitoring.

 #### IT Administrators:
 - **Access Control:** Manage access levels and permissions for employees to ensure data security and regulatory compliance.